8UOU8/SmartDashboard/README.md

 **Live Demo: [https://display.8uou8.com/dashboard.html](https://display.8uou8.com/dashboard.html)**

-A lightweight, serverless, locally-run personal dashboard webpage.
-The primary goal of this project is to repurpose old, underpowered tablet devices (like the original iPad mini) into a feature-rich **digital photo frame** and information hub.
+A lightweight personal dashboard built with vanilla JavaScript (ES5), designed to upcycle old tablets (like the original iPad mini) into a wall-mounted information hub with a digital photo frame, clock, and weather forecast.

+This serverless project runs entirely on the client-side and is optimized for underpowered legacy devices and old browsers (like iOS 9), making it an ideal choice for repurposing e-waste into a kiosk, digital sign, or personal display.

 ## ✨ Features